Rock & Roll Hall of Fame Preserves Rock Music History and Modernizes on AWS

 Once the Rock Hall had a foundation with Amazon S3 in place for storage of its archives, the next step was to create a modern digital asset management (DAM) platform.
 “Traditional DAM systems don't play well with large, high-resolution video files.
 Historically, different groups within our organization were creating and storing their own silos of content.
 We needed to get our digital files situated in one easily accessible location, and then we needed the strength and scalability of AWS to help us store and manage those files,” says Parnin.

-The Rock Hall used Terentia, a software as a service (SaaS) solution provider for the galleries, libraries, archives, and museum (GLAM) industry, to create a comprehensive DAM built on AWS that would support the organization’s video assets, some of which are 2–3 terabytes in size.
+The Rock Hall built a comprehensive DAM on AWS that would support the organization’s video assets, some of which are 2–3 terabytes in size.
 This enterprise DAM solution increases the cross-departmental utility of media workflows while integrating multiple Rock Hall metadata repositories.
 The DAM handles the creation, storage, and streaming of high quality proxy video files; allowing Rock Hall users to watch, annotate, create shot lists, sub-clips and partially restore without touching the master asset.
 This also helps with preservation workflows through automatic inspection and transcode to the prescribed preservation master file format via the AWS Elemental MediaConvert tools for publication and distribution.
 With Amazon S3 storage classes, the Rock Hall has been able to optimize costs based on the access needs of specific content pieces.

 Archiving to Amazon S3 Glacier Deep Archive